Thursday, September 24, 2020

 (1966) Dir.
 Antonio Margheriti

 Reiner Alert: One again the name Ivan Reiner crops up in the writing and producing credits.
-Is he like the series' mastermind?
-He never wrote any non-Gamma movies (but one of his co-writers Bill Finger co-created Batman with Bob Kane and invented most of the cooler characters--Joker, Cat Woman, Riddler).
+He never wrote any non-Gamma movies (but one of his co-writers Bill Finger co-created Batman with Bob Kane and invented most of the cooler characters--Joker, Cat Woman, Riddler which makes total sense when you see this as those are all obviously the best part).
 Reiner, Finger and Charles Sinclair then went on to do The Green Slime in Japan.

-Cast: Giacomi-Rossi Stuart's Commander Rod Jackson is back from the previous film and is no longer with either girlfriend from the last film; he doesn't look as virile - he's sweatier; his crazy hairpiece is too blonde and brill-creamed over-the-top, it doesn't look comfortable, and Rod's English voice artist is different.
+Cast: Giacomi-Rossi Stuart's Commander Rod Jackson is back from the previous film and is no longer with either Sanchez, He's sweatier; his crazy hairpiece is too blonde and brill-creamed over-the-top, it doesn't look comfortable, and Rod's English voice artist is different from the last guy, not in a good way.
 His robotic nasality is serviceable but lacks the sexy sense of virile authority and precision bought from the last film.
 Ombretta Colli is back, though now she's called Lisa and has strange cheekbones, a terrible wig, and is engaged to someone else.
 Halena Zalewski wears the same outfit and sagging reptilian black hair bun, ill-advised short sleeves, and dumpy gold lame jumpsuit.
 She's no longer engaged to Rod and no longer the general's daughter - now she's called Lt.
-Sanchez (Colli's name in the last film) just to mix it up.
-Geoffredo Unger us back from the grave as Rod's right hand man, we see them hanging out with a ginger kid who I can only assume is Toby's orphaned son seen at the end of the last film.
-Well, the kid only gets the one scene (thank goodness) and the scene is rather painful, with the two men clearly sweating in their ugly grey and yellow jumpsuits (looking extra terrible since it's clearly hot out and even the people in swim suits are sheened over with perspiration; and the ladies the tracking shots follow on rather frumpy compared to the leggy, stacked countess who has one great scene playing min-golf and answering the phone in a yard plainly only recently seeded.
+Sanchez.
+Geoffredo Unger us back from the grave as Rod's right hand man, we see them hanging out with a ginger kid who I can only assume is Toby's orphaned son--seen at the end of the last film at his dad's funeral.
+Well, the kid only gets the one scene (thank goodness) and the scene is rather painful, with the two men clearly sweating in their ugly grey and yellow jumpsuits (looking extra terrible since it's clearly hot out and even the people in swim suits are sheened over with perspiration; and the ladies the tracking shots follow are rather frumpy compared to the leggy, stacked countess who has one great scene playing min-golf and answering the phone in a yard plainly only recently seeded.

-As a whole, this is a very segmented film, not unlike Empire Strikes Back in that it seems to be several different films welded together, from the weird intro of Rod and Pulaski's vacation spots (which we never see again) to "Nepal" to climb the Himalayas (or at least a few snowy sloped hills somewhere on the backlot), to a cave leading to the Snowmen's secret relay station; and then out to space to blow up one of Jupiter's moons.
-The indoor scenes, such as a strange 'night life' sequence with their guide (Wilbert Bradley) doing an impression of a sherpa that would embarrass Alan Bourdillon Trahearne, have a sweaty pale claustrophobia.
+As a whole, this is a very segmented film, not unlike Empire Strikes Back in that it seems to be several different stories welded together, from the weird intro of Rod and Pulaski's vacation spots (which we never see again) to a visit to "Nepal" to climb the Himalayas (or at least a few snowy sloped hills somewhere), to a cave leading to the Snowmen's secret relay station; and then out to space to blow up one of Jupiter's moons.
+The 'night life' sequence with their guide (Wilbert Bradley doing an impression of a sherpa that would embarrass Alan Bourdillon Trahearne), have a sweaty pale claustrophobia that makes us glad to get on the mountain

 That's all minor quibbles, of course, Each part is interesting, especially the scenes inside the snowmen's little cave weather station.
 The last section, the flight to Jupiter, has everything we've by now come to adore about the series, from those white air force helmets to the high wire astronauts swinging through the darkness of studio space to plant bombs on asteroids; and of course the same endearing exploding miniatures moonscapes and space stations we've seen in by now all four films.
 The image on the existing/circulating DVD print (also shown on TCM a lot) looks great overall, with some lovely deep impressive blacks in the cave scenes that make it the best section of the movie.
 I especially like the shots of the ether filtering swirling through the vents.
 Drawbacks include the poverty-stricken look of some of the space cockpit shots and the step back from the previous film as far as stealth feminism.
 Sanchez ignores the state of the disaster-stricken world to shallowly chide Rod about being with Lisa up in the Himalayas.
 Her character is no longer the cool professional Sanchez played by Colli the last film.
 We can't imagine this Sanchez coming along on a dangerous mission and carrying her own.
 There is that cool girl astronaut in the big ship who gets a few lines of dialogue (like "generators are go.") but overall the female presence is skimpy.